INHERITANCE TAX GUIDE

 Will trusts for minors may be:

-You can find out more about Will trusts for minors here.
 Some of these trusts have substantial tax advantages such as not being subject to the 10 year anniversary or exit charges (or paying a heavily reduced rate).
 However. the choice of trust must take all other factors into consideration, including the age at which the child should inherit, what happens to the income before they inherit and whether you want the child to be deemed to own the assets before they inherit them.

 One view is that rather than choosing the type of trust that would be beneficial now, you should leave the decision to your trustees (i.e. create a discretionary trust with the power to create further trusts).
 As noted above, any decisions they make within the first 2 years can be ‘written back’ as if you made the decision yourself.
 This allows them to decide what to do based on your beneficiary’s circumstances.
 Clearly your choice of trustees is very important if you decide to go down this route.